Thanasis-Traitsis/flutter_pokedex/README.md

 By default, `cacheExtent` is set to 250 pixels, which works fine in many cases.
 But depending on your UI, this number might need some tuning.
 This is a powerful tool, but it comes with responsibility.
 It’s important to adjust it based on your specific scenario:

-- If your list items are small, lightweight, or don’t use heavy assets like images — the default value might be perfect.
+- If your list items are small, lightweight, or don’t use heavy assets like images, the default value might be perfect.
 - If your list items are larger, or you're using images, shimmer loaders, or animated widgets, you may want to increase the cacheExtent to something like **300–600** pixels for a smoother UX.

 ![Cache Extend](https://github.com/Thanasis-Traitsis/flutter_pokedex/blob/part-1-listing/assets/article/cache_extend.png?raw=true)